PacoReinaCampo/MPSoC-DV/certification/template/chapters/chapter1.md

    * **Review Procedures**: HPARs undergo review by designated personnel to ensure accuracy, completeness, and compliance with DO-254 standards and internal procedures.
 Reviews include verification of data integrity, alignment with audit findings, and adherence to documentation standards.

-   * **Approval Workflow**: Approved HPARs are signed off by authorized personnel, such as the Process Assurance Manager or Quality Assurance Manager, to verify the accuracy and validity of recorded information.
+   * **Approval WorkFlow**: Approved HPARs are signed off by authorized personnel, such as the Process Assurance Manager or Quality Assurance Manager, to verify the accuracy and validity of recorded information.

 6. **Record Access**